PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 }
 ```

-* By default, the configuration parameters and behaviour extension are associated by name.
+*
-  Thus, `"SnapshotSLOTriggeringBehavior"` identifies the following map as configuration parameters for that very class.
+  The key `"SnapshotSLOTriggeringBehavior"` identifies the following map as configuration parameters for the class with that very name.
-  For deviating identification names, check the classes documentation.
 * All configurable extensions can be deactivated by adding the "*active*" parameter and setting the value to `false`.
   By default, all configurable extensions are activated.
-  Thus explicitly activating an extension, as done in this example is not necessary, but maybe helpful for understandability.
+  Thus explicitly activating an extension, as done in this example, is not necessary, but may be helpful for understandability.
 * The `SnapshotSLOTriggeringBehavior` accepts an additional parameter "*sensitivity*" that must be a double value in [0,1].
   Each behaviour extension defines different additional parameters, check the documentation of the classes, to learn about the available configuration parameter.